OceanOPS/oceanjson/webpage.md

 We encourage contributions from the community!
 Here's how you can help:

 - **Raise Issues:** Found a bug or have a suggestion?
-Please raise an issue on our GitHub repository.
+Please raise an issue on our [OceanJSON GitHub Repository](https://github.com/OceanOPS/oceanjson)
 - **Contribute:** Fork the repository, make changes, and submit a pull request!

 The current version is `0.0.1` and is still a draft and has not been officially published yet.